 Wild rides through Victoria

-The transformation became stark as I climbed towards Lake Mountain and Woods Point.
+The transformation became stark as I ascended towards Lake Mountain and Woods Point.
 The road narrowed, the asphalt giving way to dirt.
-Woods Point materialised like a relic from another era – isolated, rugged, a haven for hunters and fishers.
-Accessible only by roads that challenged my nerve and the V-Strom, it felt less like a town and more like an outpost at the edge of the wilderness.
-Finding a campsite 40 minutes out, the isolation was tangible.
-The only other sounds were the calls of parrots as vibrant as the sunset and the occasional rumble of a truck from the AI Gold Mine (a far cry from the A1 Bakery!).
+Woods Point emerged like a relic from another era – isolated, rugged, a sanctuary for hunters and fishers.
+Accessible only by roads that tested my nerve and the V-Strom’s capabilities, it felt less like a town and more like an outpost at the edge of the wilderness.
+Finding a campsite 40 minutes out, the isolation was palpable.
+The only other sounds were the calls of parrots as vibrant as the sunset and the occasional rumble of a truck from the AI Gold Mine, a stark contrast to the bustling A1 Bakery.

 FIrst night camping neat Woods Point